 Maria Angola Bell:

-Maria Angola bell was cast in 1659 in remembrance of an Angolan slave.
+Maria Angola's bell was cast in 1659 in remembrance of an Angolan slave.
 This bell is 2.15 meters high and weighs 5980 kilograms; the cathedral’s Northern tower supports it.
 The slave, according to the old tradition, threw gold in the crucible where it was made.
-It is only rung on special occasions since it has a crack; however, it claimed that the bell could be heard from over 20 miles away.
+It is only rung on special occasions since it has a crack; however, it claimed the bell could be heard from over 20 miles away.

 Christ of the Earthquakes:

-That is a wooden crucifix that is black due to centuries of dust and smoke.
+That is a black wooden crucifix due to centuries of dust and smoke.
 The Christ of Earthquakes (The Black Christ) crucifix was not cleaned in the 1990s when they restored most of the cathedral’s interior and stopped burning candles.
 It is taken each year outdoors on the Monday after Palm Sunday during the Lord of Miracles procession of the Holy Week.
 That is done in commemoration of the 1650 earthquake.

 Know Before You Go.

 Visitors can enter the church using the entrance at the Sacred Family Church, located to the left of the cathedral’s facade.
-Cusco Cathedral is open from Monday to Sunday, starting at 10 am to 6 pm.
+Cusco Cathedral is open from Monday to Sunday, from 10 am to 6 pm.
 Faith and culture shape the history of any given place; it tells the story of the land.
 It provides a great insight to the tourists of the sacred promise to the people of the land.
 There is no excellent tourist destination without these two rooted deep in the tales of the land.